tchzoglobal/tchzo/terms-and-condition.md

 Our Site contains links to third party sites.
 We provide these links merely as a convenience and the inclusion of such links does not imply any endorsement of their content.
 Access to any other site linked to this Site is at your own risk and we are not responsible for the accuracy or reliability of any information, data, opinions, advice, or statements made on such sites.

-You are solely responsible for maintaining the confidentiality of your account, registration, and password information. myllenyl will not be liable for any harm caused by, or related to, the theft or misappropriation of your user name or password, disclosure of your user name or password, or your authorization of anyone else to use your user name or password.
+You are solely responsible for maintaining the confidentiality of your account, registration, and password information. tchzo will not be liable for any harm caused by, or related to, the theft or misappropriation of your user name or password, disclosure of your user name or password, or your authorization of anyone else to use your user name or password.

 We may change the programs or products mentioned at any time without notice.
-Mention of non-myllenyl products or services is for informational purposes only and constitutes neither an endorsement nor a recommendation.
+Mention of non-tchzo products or services is for informational purposes only and constitutes neither an endorsement nor a recommendation.
 Because international information is provided on our Site, not all products or programs mentioned will be available in your country.
 Please contact your local sales representative for information as to products and services available in your country.

 The Site and all information on the Site are subject to applicable federal, state, and local laws, and U.S. export control laws, and may also be subject to the laws of the country where you reside.
-We reserve the right to investigate and take appropriate action against anyone who, in myllenyl's sole discretion, is suspected of violating any applicable law, including, without limitation, reporting you to law enforcement authorities.
+We reserve the right to investigate and take appropriate action against anyone who, in tchzo's sole discretion, is suspected of violating any applicable law, including, without limitation, reporting you to law enforcement authorities.

-Some of the information on our Site may contain projections or other forward-looking statements regarding future events or the future financial performance of myllenyl.
+Some of the information on our Site may contain projections or other forward-looking statements regarding future events or the future financial performance of tchzo.
 Such statements are only predictions and actual events or results may differ materially.
-We refer you to the documents myllenyl files from time to time with the Securities and Exchange Commission, specifically, the Company's most recent Form 10-K and Form 10-Q filings as such may be amended from time to time.
+We refer you to the documents tchzo files from time to time with the Securities and Exchange Commission, specifically, the Company's most recent Form 10-K and Form 10-Q filings as such may be amended from time to time.
 These documents contain and identify important factors that could cause the actual results to differ materially from those contained in our projections or forward-looking statements, including, but not limited to: potential fluctuations in quarterly results; dependence on new product development; rapid technological and market change; competitive landscape; acquisition strategy; supply chain-related risks; cybersecurity and other risks associated with Internet-based systems and infrastructure deployments; global economic and political risks; and volatility of stock price.

 THIS SITE IS PROVIDED "AS IS" WITH ALL FAULTS AND WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED.
-TO THE EXTENT PERMITTED BY LAW, myllenyl DISCLAIMS ALL WARRANTIES, EXPRESSED OR IMPLIED, INCLUDING, WITHOUT LIMITATION, THOSE OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT, OR THAT ARISE FROM A COURSE OF DEALING, USAGE, OR TRADE PRACTICE.
+TO THE EXTENT PERMITTED BY LAW, tchzo DISCLAIMS ALL WARRANTIES, EXPRESSED OR IMPLIED, INCLUDING, WITHOUT LIMITATION, THOSE OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT, OR THAT ARISE FROM A COURSE OF DEALING, USAGE, OR TRADE PRACTICE.

-myllenyl SHALL NOT BE LIABLE FOR ANY INDIRECT, SPECIAL, CONSEQUENTIAL, OR INCIDENTAL DAMAGES INCLUDING, WITHOUT LIMITATION, LOST PROFITS OR REVENUES, COSTS OF REPLACEMENT GOODS, OR LOSS OR DAMAGE TO DATA ARISING OUT OF THE USE OR INABILITY TO USE THIS SITE OR ANY RELATED SERVICES OR CONTENT, OR DAMAGES RESULTING FROM USE OF OR RELIANCE ON THE INFORMATION PRESENT, EVEN IF myllenyl HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+tchzo SHALL NOT BE LIABLE FOR ANY INDIRECT, SPECIAL, CONSEQUENTIAL, OR INCIDENTAL DAMAGES INCLUDING, WITHOUT LIMITATION, LOST PROFITS OR REVENUES, COSTS OF REPLACEMENT GOODS, OR LOSS OR DAMAGE TO DATA ARISING OUT OF THE USE OR INABILITY TO USE THIS SITE OR ANY RELATED SERVICES OR CONTENT, OR DAMAGES RESULTING FROM USE OF OR RELIANCE ON THE INFORMATION PRESENT, EVEN IF tchzo HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-myllenyl DOES NOT GUARANTEE AND DOES NOT PROMISE ANY SPECIFIC RESULTS FROM USE OF THE SITE OR ANY RELATED SERVICES OR CONTENT.
+tchzo DOES NOT GUARANTEE AND DOES NOT PROMISE ANY SPECIFIC RESULTS FROM USE OF THE SITE OR ANY RELATED SERVICES OR CONTENT.

 ALL USE OF THIS SITE IS AT YOUR OWN RISK.